hedgehogs-mind/spring-couch/docs/usage/security.md

 Generally: In case a request will be rejected by any security rule we explain in this document, a 403 response will be sent to the client.

+## Rule interpretation

+All security rules must be written as SpringEL expression.
+They shall produce a boolean result.
+The result will be interpreted as follows:

+- `true`: Access check succeeded, and the request will be handled.
+- `false`: Access check failed, and the request will be rejected.

 ## Base Security

 You can specify a global security rule for all CouchRest endpoints, in case no more detailed